kjgmez/skydive_log_book/log-book/README.md

-# RedbullTeam
+# Online Skydive Log-Book

-Welcome to redbull_team gem.
-This gem is and interactive user inerface that allows you to learn more about the soccer player in the NYC Red Bull Soccer team.
+Welcome to your Online Skydive Log-Book.
+This a web site where you can create a user name and a password to keep all the details of your skydive.
+Don't worry about loosing your log-book anymore, it will be saved and protected in this online experience.

 ## Installation